Bejeweled 2 (Windows, Mac OS X)

 In the Japanese version, levelup1.ogg can also be found under the sounds folder as an unused voice sound effect, not present in the English versions.

-- 1.0 would have the older PopCap logo at the bottom right corner of the loading screen, with 1.1 having the newer PopCap logo with the absence of GAMES on the right.
+- v1.0 has the older PopCap logo at the bottom-right corner of the loading screen. v1.1 has the newer PopCap logo with the absence of "GAMES" on the right.

-- 1.0 occasionally asks the player whether to check for system updates at the loading screen, but nowhere does 1.1 does this same action as well.
+- v1.0 occasionally asks the player whether to check for system updates at the loading screen. v1.1 doesn't do this.

-- In 1.0, the "Automatic Update" button is located between the "Custom Cursors" and "Random Backdrops" buttons in the options menu, which would lead the game into checking the PopCap servers if ticked.
+- In v1.0, the "Automatic Update" button is located between the "Custom Cursors" and "Random Backdrops" buttons in the options menu, which would lead the game into checking the PopCap servers if ticked.
 The "Update Check" button is used for its said purpose.
-However, in 1.1 these two buttons are missing, with the "Automatic Update" button hidden in the top left corner, requiring you to drag the option window in order to view it.
+However, in v1.1 these two buttons are missing, with the "Automatic Update" button hidden in the top-left corner, requiring you to drag the option window in order to view it.
 The button is non-interactable.

-- Although not existing in 1.1, under the Galaxy One folder of 1.0 there is a text document called sol.txt, which might be an uncompiled .sol file.
-4,7 and 3,7 here refers to the X and Y axis of the gems to be swapped:
+- Although not existing in v1.1, under the Galaxy One folder of v1.0 there is a text document called sol.txt, which might be an uncompiled .sol file.
+"4,7" and "3,7" here to the X and Y axes of the gems to be swapped:

 Solution: C:\GameSrc\cpp\WinBej2\puzzles\Galaxy One\tutorial8.sol Start State: 2 :0 :1 [3C] 4,7 to 3,7 - 0 :2 [3C] 4,7 to 3,7 - 1